 Interviewers want to understand your logic and reasoning skills, so you should practice explaining your process as you solve mock interview problems.
 Almost all of the questions on your technical interview will test your knowledge and understanding of the following areas:

 - Specific case studies

 Carefully study these fundamentals so that you develop a thorough understanding of each one.

 To help you get started, we have compiled a list of data science interview questions from top tech companies.

 6. Brainstorm questions for your interviewer

 Another way to prove that you have an in-depth understanding of the data science field and the company to which you are applying is by preparing questions to ask in a data science job interview.
 Posing thoughtful questions helps you demonstrate an understanding of the tools and methods that data scientists use, as well as underscore why you are excited about the company’s work culture, values, and products.

-By using our suggestions and tips, you can prepare to take the necessary steps to land a job in data science.
+By using our suggestions and tips, you can prepare to take the necessary steps to find entry level data science jobs and land a job in data science.
 If you are interested in optimizing your job search by working 1-on-1 with a mentor and receiving additional guidance on each step of the process, join Pathrise.